 Third at The Gathering Game Dev compo 2010

-Programmer on DefSys, a 3D Strategy developed for Xbox 360, about protecting our home planet with Earth's Orbital Defence System.
+Programmer on DefSys, a 3D strategy game developed for Xbox 360, about protecting our home planet with Earth's Orbital Defence System.

 This was our Bachelor's Project at Hedmark College University in Experience Production and Interactive Medias.